algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 ## APIs

-An API (Application Programming Interface) is a set of rules and protocols that allows different software applications to communicate and share data with each other.
+An API is a set of rules and protocols that allows different software applications to communicate and share data with each other.
 It defines how requests and responses should be formatted, enabling developers to interact with external services or integrate functionalities without needing to understand their internal workings.

 <br>